Daniel-1999/Variables-and-Data-Types-class-Assignment/README.md

 ## Instructions

+1. Fork the repo

-1. clone this repository
+2. clone this repository

 ```bash
 git clone  https://github.com/JS-TS-Coding-Wizards/Variables-and-Data-Types-class-Assignment

 ```

-2. Create a new branch with your name and checkout to that branch
+3. Create a new branch with your name and checkout to that branch

 ```bash